 - Minding freshwater consumption: talking so much about climate change and plastic pollution sometimes occults the fact that we have a freshwater crisis in many places.

-- Eating as little meat and fish as possible: we cannot deny the significant impact of cattle breeding on climate change (9 to 10%) and how overfishing is depleting the oceans.
+- Eating as little meat and fish as possible: we cannot deny the significant impact of cattle breeding on climate change (about 10%) and how overfishing is depleting the oceans.
 Even countries like France or Japan have become veggie friendly in recent years.

-- Tackling over-tourism: here are a few ideas, avoid Airbnb apartments that have been designed to be rented out 100% of the time and prefer someone’s home, especially in big cities; respect trails when you go in nature, try off-the-beaten-track destinations or go during shoulder season for popular places.
+- Tackling over-tourism: here are a few ideas, avoid Airbnb apartments in areas in tension that have been designed to be rented out 100% of the time and prefer someone’s home, especially in big cities; respect trails when you go in nature, go during shoulder season for popular places or try off-the-beaten-path destinations that can also include local destinations near home.

 - Being aware that most animal attractions are not cruelty-free, double-check before joining any activity involving animals; it includes zoos and aquariums